 We have developed a half-day training session called ‘Lines of Defence – Information Security for Schools’ which will help you identify your strengths and weaknesses and support you in developing a strategy to improve your policies and practices.

-If you would be interesting in booking this session for your school, please contact the Education Team.
+If you would be interesting in booking this session for your school, please contact the Education Team with our contact form.